Search Component - Autocomplete and Dropdown Test

 Mobile and American Bar Associations State Bar of Georgia Alabama State Bar Alabama Defense Lawyers Association Defense Research Institute.

-What is Probate Law?
+What Is Probate Law?

-The Probate Process in Alabama
+The Process of Probate in Alabama

 The probate process in Alabama typically begins when a family member or the executor of the will files a petition with the local court.
 The court oversees the entire procedure to ensure that the distribution of assets is handled correctly.
 While specific steps may differ slightly depending on the complexity of the estate, the process generally includes the following stages: